pmbmc/ifdocs/docs/README.md

 linkedin sharing button twitter sharing button email sharing button sharethis sharing button

 ### Detailed description:

+The Azure Data Factory plugin for Control-M enables the integration of ADF pipelines with the rest of your application ecosystem, allowing for a true hyper automated application stack.

 Azure data factory is a cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.